 Upon completion of your Pharmacy Technician program, the self-arranged Work Experience Option allows you to seek out and gain experience as a pharmacy technician with an employer near you.
-Though this is not required for program completion, this optional exercise allows you to gain practical, hands-on experience in a real-world work environment.
-If you’re interested in a Pharmacy Technician externship with CVS/pharmacy or Walgreens, consider our Pharmacy Technician Professional program with an opportunity to learn from two of the biggest pharmacies in the country.
+Though it is not required for program completion, this optional exercise allows you to gain practical, hands-on experience in a real-world work environment.
+If you’re interested in a Pharmacy Technician externship with CVS/pharmacy or Walgreens, consider our ASHP/ACPE accredited Pharmacy Technician Professional program with an opportunity to learn from two of the biggest pharmacies in the country.

 Q. What is the salary for a Pharmacy Technician role?